DataDog/datadog-api-client-java/api_docs/v1/MetricsApi.md

         //appKeyAuth.setApiKeyPrefix("Token");

         MetricsApi apiInstance = new MetricsApi(defaultClient);
-        String metricName = "metricName_example"; // String | Name of the metric for which to edit metadata MetricMetadata body = new MetricMetadata(); // MetricMetadata | New metadata try {
+        String metricName = "metricName_example"; // String | Name of the metric for which to edit metadata.
+        MetricMetadata body = new MetricMetadata(); // MetricMetadata | New metadata. try {
             MetricMetadata result = api.editMetricMetadata(metricName)
                 .body(body)